 Students enroll in elective and other courses that fit within their chosen degree requirements.
 Competencies required for AH certification are in the areas of:

-Co-curricular activities include volunteer opportunities and community service; membership in the American Humanics Student Association (AHSA), a recognized campus organization; attendance at the AHSA annual retreat; professional development workshops; and attendance at the National American Humanics Management Institute.
+Co-curricular activities include volunteer opportunities and community service; membership in the American Humanics Student Association (AHSA), a recognized campus organization; attendance at the AHSA annual retreat; and professional development seminars and workshops.

-Academic advising and assistance in the certification process is provided by the American Humanics Program Coordinator.
-AH is a project of the Graduate College of Social Work, serving undergraduate and postbaccalaureate students.
+Academic advising and assistance in the certification process is provided by the project manager of the Center for Youth Service Professionals, a project of the Graduate School of Social Work.